StickySli/qttabbar-dark-mode-skin/README.md

 ![appearance](https://user-images.githubusercontent.com/77287361/178006582-be1ae58c-4c7d-48b0-aca2-54f04921e913.png)

 For the toolbar background, choose the provided image, otherwise, use the solid color RGB(25,25,25) which has the closest color aproximation to Windows's dark mode.

+## Reported bugs
+I have reported a bug in [v1.5.5-beta.8](https://github.com/indiff/qttabbar/releases/tag/v1.5.5-beta.8) which you can see in [issue 285](https://github.com/indiff/qttabbar/issues/285) from indiff's QTTabBar project.
+The issue is regarding the skin applicator.
+If you have any troubles with the skin not working, i.e. being invisible, use an earlier version of QTTabBar.

+If you find any bugs, please report them to the original project, not me.
+If you have any suggestions, feel free to ask them or try to implement them by yourself!